Mixin Type Declarations

 Compiler and Tooling Support

-- Compiler: During AST transformation, the compiler injects the annotations from the mixins into the annotated declaration.
+- Compiler: During AST transformation, the compiler injects the attributes from the mixins into the annotated declaration.

-- Type Checking: The compiler enforces that explicit annotations in the final declaration override those from mixins, except for
+- Type Checking: The compiler enforces that explicit attributes in the final declaration override those from mixins, except for

 @Type. - Error Messages: Provide clear error messages for conflicts or invalid mixin usage.